Dark Galactic subhalos and the Gaia snail: Forward modeling the formation and diffusion of phase-space spirals

 With our approximation of $p\left(\boldsymbol{x}, \boldsymbol{v}\right)$, we find $N \approx 324 \left(\eta/1000\right)$.
-For reference, \citet{Feldmann++15} estimated 500 subhalos more massive than $10^7 M_{\odot}$ pass within 25 kpc of the solar neighborhood in the past 2 Gyr, corresponding to $\eta \gtrsim 1500$.
+For reference, \citet{Feldmann++15} estimated 500 subhalos more massive than $10^7 M_{\odot}$ have passed within 25 kpc of the solar neighborhood in the past 2 Gyr, corresponding to $\eta \gtrsim 1500$.
 The population of dark satellites shown in Figure \ref{fig:perturberfig} corresponds to $\eta = 1100$.
-The uncertainties in this parameter derive primarily from ambiguity in the appropriate halo mass definition and tidal stripping, as discussed in Section \ref{sssec:massdef}.
-The upper range of $\eta$ corresponds to assigning subhalos $m = M_{\rm{peak}}$ and assuming a more massive Milky Way host halo.
-For the lower bound, while we expect the Milky Way's disk to accelerate the tidal disruption of halos \citep[e.g.][]{Garrison-Kimmel++17,Wang++24}, which for the {\tt{galactiucs}} simulations means the subhalo bound mass drops below the resolution limit, the tidally-stripped material from the halo could still excite a response in the disk if it remains in close proximity to the subhalo from which it was removed.
-We therefore expect tidal stripping to impact the detectable signal from subhalos only if the tidally-stripped material has completely disassociated from the subhalo, which could occur if the subhalo crosses the Galactic disk long before its interaction with the solar neighborhood.
+The uncertainties in this parameter are derived primarily from ambiguity in the appropriate halo mass definition and tidal stripping, as discussed in Section \ref{sssec:massdef}.
+The upper range of $\eta$ corresponds to assigning subhalos $m = M_{\rm{peak}}$ and assuming a more-massive Milky Way host halo.
+For the lower bound, while we expect the Milky Way's disk to accelerate the tidal disruption of halos \citep[e.g.][]{Garrison-Kimmel++17,Wang++24}, which for the {\tt{galacticus}} simulations means the subhalo bound mass drops below the resolution limit, the tidally stripped material from the halo could still excite a response in the disk if it remains in close proximity to the subhalo from which it was removed.
+We therefore expect tidal stripping to impact the detectable signal from subhalos only if the tidally stripped material has completely disassociated from the subhalo, which could occur if the subhalo crosses the Galactic disk long before its interaction with the solar neighborhood.
 However, we find that only $\sim 10\% $ of perturbers execute these kinds of orbits, as predicted by our model for $p\left(\boldsymbol{x}, \boldsymbol{v}\right)$.
-To further investigate uncertainties associated with the model of the Galactic disk, we have run {\tt{galacticus}} with a more massive stellar disk, assuming $m_{\rm{disk}}=6.8 \times10^{10} M_{\odot}$ at redshift zero.
-This more massive disk depletes the abundance of subhalos predicted by {\tt{galacticus}} by a further $15 \%$, relative to assuming $M_{\rm{disk}} = 10^{10} M_{\odot}$ at redshift zero.
+To further investigate uncertainties associated with the model of the Galactic disk, we have run {\tt{galacticus}} with a more-massive stellar disk, assuming $m_{\rm{disk}}=6.8 \times10^{10} M_{\odot}$ at redshift zero.
+This more-massive disk depletes the abundance of subhalos predicted by {\tt{galacticus}} by a further $15 \%$, relative to assuming $M_{\rm{disk}} = 10^{10} M_{\odot}$ at redshift zero.
 Given the intrinsic scatter between the {\tt{galacticus}} runs, the total mass of the Milky Way's host halo, and the factor of 7 difference between the bound mass and peak mass definitions, we will explore a range of $\eta$ that spans a factor of 24: $\eta \sim 500 - 12000$.